apache/geode-examples/overflow/README.md

 This examples demonstrates how to use Geode's Overflow to disk.

-In this example a server hosts a partitioned region that stores strings.
+In this example, a server hosts a partitioned region that stores strings.
-The example shows data being overflowed to disk and removed from memory.
+The example shows entry values being overflowed to disk and removed from memory.

 This example assumes that Geode is installed.